National Library of Haiti: Current library

 The current National Library was established in 1939.
 In the 1950s, then director Max Bissainthe listed the holdings at 8,300 books and pamphlets.
 In a brief article, M. Bissainte described the Library's purchase of collections of Haitian historical and cultural materials.
 These included some rare colonial-era books, maps and lithographs, and several important Haitian journals such as La Ronde and Haïti Littéraire.
 However, sometime later three-fourths of the collection "mysteriously" disappeared, possibly during the government of François "Papa Doc" Duvalier (1957–1971).

 Today the Library oversees a network of smaller libraries elsewhere in the country.
 The Library also functions as the country's bibliographic agency.
 The first Haitian national bibliography was published in the mid-1950s under Max Bissainthe, and the Library has since produced a number of bibliographies and supplements.

-2010 earthquake
+Disasters

-The most important recent development affecting Haiti was the devastating earthquake of January 2010.
-While the National Library did not suffer major structural damage, an unknown number of items from the collection were lost or damaged.
+During the 2010 Haiti earthquake, the National Library did not suffer major structural damage.
+However, an unknown number of items from the collection were lost or damaged.
 The Library closed for repairs and subsequently re-opened, with a number of improvements and additions to the facilities, such as a new meeting room, which has been made available to young people.

+During the Haitian crisis, the library was looted by criminal gangs on 3 April 2024.
+Its director, Dangelo Neard, confirmed that the facility's furniture was stolen and its generator ransacked.